 Out-of-state counsel seeking admission to practice law in Massachusetts pro hac vice (in one particular case or occasion) requires permission of the court.
 General Laws c.
 221, § 46A, provides a guideline for the court's exercise of its discretion and requires a showing that the out-of-state counsel is a member in good standing of the bar in a state that grants similar privileges to Massachusetts attorneys.

 Importantly, the trial court's allowance of a pro hac vice motion does not qualify the out-of-state counsel to file papers with the Appeals Court.
 A motion to have out-of-state counsel admitted pro hac vice must be filed in the Massachusetts Appeals Court after, or simultaneous to, the entry of the appeal and before out-of-state counsel seeks to file any papers.
-This motion must be filed by local Massachusetts counsel and be accompanied by an affidavit from both local counsel and out-of state counsel setting forth facts sufficient to satisfy the statutory and case law guidelines for the exercise of judicial discretion in ruling on these motions.
+This motion must be filed by local Massachusetts counsel and be accompanied by an affidavit from out-of state counsel setting forth facts sufficient to satisfy the statutory and case law guidelines for the exercise of judicial discretion in ruling on these motions.
 See G. L. c.
 221, § 46A; DiLuzio v.
 United Elec., Radio and Mach.
 Workers of America, Local 274, 391 Mass.
 211 (1984).

 Finally, as detailed below, the motion must be supported by evidence that the registration fee required by SJC Rule 3:15 has been paid, or that counsel is exempt from paying the fee because counsel will provide pro bono publico legal assistance to an indigent client.